About us

 Growing from an initial partnership of Protected Landscapes, the Big Chalk Partnership comprises more than 150 organisations with a common vision of creating thriving chalk and limestone landscapes across southern England.

-At its heart are 13 National Landscapes, the South Downs National Park and eight National Trails, including the iconic Ridgeway.
+At its heart are 14 National Landscapes, the South Downs National Park and nine National Trails, including the iconic Ridgeway.

 Big Chalk performs a vital role in nature’s recovery, connecting national targets and plans with participatory modes of delivery, including regional and local partnerships and farm clusters.